EBISPOT/OLS-graphview/README.md

 # OLS - JSON structure:
 If the option OLS structure true is activated, the plugin expects a structure similar to the OLS REST API.
 This means that a first webservice call (e.g.;
-http://www.ebi.ac.uk/ols/beta/api/ontologies/cmpo/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FCHEBI_33839 ) leads to a json which includes a link to the graph data.
-A second webservice call actually gets the graph data as json (e.g.: http://www.ebi.ac.uk/ols/beta/api/ontologies/cmpo/terms/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FCHEBI_33839/graph ).
-To fetch data from other sources with a different structure is possible - check the examples - however the plugin expects the same names/structure within the json response as demonstrated in the *second* webservice call.
+<a href="http://www.ebi.ac.uk/ols/beta/api/ontologies/cmpo/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FCHEBI_33839">here</a> ) leads to a json which includes a link to the graph data.
+A second webservice call actually gets the graph data as json (e.g.: <a href="http://www.ebi.ac.uk/ols/beta/api/ontologies/cmpo/terms/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FCHEBI_33839/graph">here</a> ).
+To fetch data from other sources with a different structure is possible - check example 3.
+In this case the first webservice call is obmitted.
+However the plugin expects the same names/structure within the json response as demonstrated in the *second* webservice call: It is necessary to have a nodes and edges object.
+Nodes have to be given an id or iri, an edge is defined by a source, a target and a label of the edge.
+Please check the link a couple of lines above this to see the structure!

 # Contact
 Please <a href="https://github.com/LLTommy/OLS-graphview">use github</a> to report **bugs**, discuss potential **new features** or **ask questions** in general.